paul-hammant/ContinuousIsolation.com/README.md

 # Details of this parody site:

-After Benji Weber tweeted about acronyms being misappropriated and mentioning Continuous Isolation, a mischief synapse in my head trigger, and I made this site.
+After Benji Weber tweeted about acronyms being misappropriated and mentioning Continuous Isolation, a mischief-loving synapse in my head trigger, and I made this site.
 Continuous Isolation is an 'antithetic acronym' as Benji's follower Anthony Green pointed out (or coined).